Budapest, Hungary

 What makes this phenomenon particularly compelling is the contradiction embedded within it.

 These museums project openness: international architects, global audiences, and cosmopolitan programming.
-Yet many simultaneously serve strongly national narratives.
+Yet many simultaneously serve strong national narratives.

 Openness and nationalism coexist, but not without friction.